wyfo/apischema/docs/conversions.md

 ## Principle - *Apischema* conversions

-An *Apischema* conversion is composed of a source type, let's call it `Source`, a target type `Target` and a function of signature `(Source) -> Target`.
+An *Apischema* conversion is composed of a source type, let's call it `Source`, a target type `Target` and a converter function of signature `(Source) -> Target`.

-When a type (actually, a non-builtin type, so not `int`/`list[str]`/etc.) is deserialized, *Apischema* will look if there is a conversion where this type is the target.
-If found, the source type of conversion will be deserialized, then conversion function will be applied to get an object of the expected type.
-Serialization works the same (inverted) way: look for a conversion with type as source, apply conversion (normally get the target type).
+When a class (actually, a non-builtin class, so not `int`/`list`/etc.) is deserialized, *Apischema* will look if there is a conversion where this type is the target.
+If found, the source type of conversion will be deserialized, then the converter will be applied to get an object of the expected type.
+Serialization works the same (inverted) way: look for a conversion with type as source, apply then converter, and get the target type.

+Conversion can only be applied on classes, not other types like `NewType`, etc. (see [FAQ](#why-conversion-can-only-be-applied-on-classes-and-not-on-others-types-newtype-etc-))

-Conversions are also handled in schema generation: for a deserialization schema, source schema is used (after merging target schema annotations) while target schema is used (after merging source schema annotations) for a serialization schema.
+Conversions are also handled in schema generation: for a deserialization schema, source schema is merged to target schema, while target schema is merged to source schema for a serialization schema.

 ## Register a conversion

-Conversion is registered using `deserializer`/`serializer` for deserialization/serialization respectively.
+Conversion is registered using `apischema.deserializer`/`apischema.serializer` for deserialization/serialization respectively.

-When used as a decorator, the `Source`/`Target` types are directly extracted from conversion function signature.
-They can also be passed as argument when the function has no type annotations (builtins like `datetime.isoformat` or foreign library functions).
+When used as function decorator, the `Source`/`Target` types are directly extracted from conversion function signature.

-Methods can be used for `serializer`, as well as `classmethod`/`staticmethod` for both (especially `deserializer`)
+`serializer` can be called on methods/properties, in which case `Source` type is inferred to be th owning type.

 ```python
 {!conversions.py!}